sukster/qradar2sentinel/README.md

 The M365 user who installed the gateway can manage the gateway at https://admin.powerplatform.microsoft.com/manage/ext/DataGateways.
 If you don't see the gateway make sure to select the correct region.
 <br><br>
 <img width="865" height="546" alt="image" src="https://github.com/user-attachments/assets/9cb37b8f-979e-481b-9f76-404938b0f227" />
 <br><br>
+It is highly recommended to assign a second gateway admin here.
+Click the gateway -> Manage users -> add a second admin user and assign the gateway admin role.
+<br><br>

 ## Securing the Gateway Server